 An inventory of equipment and machinery will be used by the Health and Safety Coordinator in consultation with the Project Manager of maintenance to implement and maintain the Preventive Maintenance Program.
 An inventory of machinery and equipment used and developed by the Project Manager and in consultation with the Health and Safety Coordinator where capital investment costs on tools or equipment will be the criteria to be included under this list.
+The inventory of items will be recorded on the 4S electronic platform.
 This items to be reviewed when developing the inventory include: